dolphindb/DolphinDBPlugin/mysql/README.md

 * schema: a table with names and data types of columns.
 If we need to change the data type of a column that is automatically determined by the system, the schema table needs to be modified and used as an argument.
 * startRow: an integer indicating the index of the starting row to read.
 If unspecified, read from the first row.
 If 'table_or_query' is a SQL query, then 'startRow' should unspecified.
 * rowNum: an integer indicating the number of rows to read.
 If unspecified, read to the last row.
 If 'table_or_query' is a SQL query, then 'rowNum' should unspecified.
+* sortColumns: a string scalar or vector used to specify the sorting column of the table.
+The written data will be sorted according to sortColumns.
+This is only required when creating a table with the TSDB engine.
+* keepDuplicates: specifies how to handle data with identical values for all sortColumns within each partition.
+"ALL" is used to retain all data and is the default value.
+"LAST" retains only the most recent data.
+"FIRST" retains only the first piece of data.
+This is only required when creating a table with the TSDB engine.
+* sortKeyMappingFunction: a vector composed of unary function objects, with a length consistent with the index columns, that is, the length of sortColumns minus 1.
+It specifies the mapping functions to be applied to each column in the index columns in order to reduce the number of sort key combinations.
+This process is called sort key dimensionality reduction.
+This is only required when creating a table with the TSDB engine.

 **Note:** If 'table_or_query' is a SQL query, use 'LIMIT' in SQL query to specify 'startRow' and 'rowNum'.